asatarin/asatarin.github.io/talks/2023-01-how-to-fight-incidents.md

 incidents and their postmortems in Microsoft-Teams, a large-scale distributed cloud based service used by hundreds of millions of users.
 We answer: (a) why the incidents occurred and how they were resolved, (b) what the gaps were in current processes which caused delayed response, and (c) what automation could help make the services resilient.
-Finally, we uncover interesting insights by a novel multi-dimensional analysis that correlates different troubleshooting stages (detection, root-causing and mitigation), and provide guidance on how to tackle complex incidents through automation or testing at different granularity.
+Finally, we uncover interesting insights by a novel multidimensional analysis that correlates different troubleshooting stages (detection, root-causing and mitigation), and provide guidance on how to tackle complex incidents through automation or testing at different granularity.